RazTahiry/RazTahiry/README.md

 <h2 align="left">Hi 👋!
-My name is Tahiry and I'm a Backend Developer, from Madagascar</h2>
+My name is Tahiry and I'm a Javascript Developer, from Madagascar</h2>

 ###